webiny/commodo/packages/name/README.md

 )();
 ```

-Use `hasName` or `getName` on a function to determine if it has a name or to get the value, respectively.
+Use `hasName` or `getName` on a function to determine if it has a name or to get the actual value, respectively.

 ```js
 import { withName, hasName, getName } from "@commodo/name";